KYVENetwork/wAR/README.md

 ## Keeping the bridge accountable

-To keep the bridge accountable, the provider can buy tokens from a PSC/DAO and needs to stake them.
-For every swap, the provider recieves fees.
-When the provider misbehaves, the staked tokens can be slashed by the DAO.
-When the amount of fees and $AR in the wallet exceeds the staked token values, the provider needs to buy more tokens.
+To keep the bridge accountable, the custodian can buy tokens from a PSC/DAO and needs to stake them.
+For every swap, the custodian recieves fees.
+When the custodian misbehaves, the staked tokens can be slashed by the DAO.
+When the amount of fees and $AR in the wallet exceeds the staked token values, the custodian needs to buy more tokens.

 _Note: This process needs to be implemented_